ral-facilities/ldap-jwt-auth/README.md

 The `users_config.yaml` file at the root of the project directory contains the schema of users with access to the system through SSO OIDC and/or LDAP authentication.
 This means that you can add or remove a user from the system by adding or removing their username/email in the `users_config.yaml` file.
-You can also define a user's roles in their schema, roles can be defined at the top of the `users_config.yaml` file.
+You can also define a user's role in their schema, roles can be defined at the top of the `users_config.yaml` file.
 See `users_config.example.yaml` for an example yaml structure.